• Skip to primary navigation

 • Preheat oven to 350ºF.
 Spray a standard loaf pan (8.5" x 4.5") with cooking spray and set aside.

-• In a medium bowl, add flour, cinnamon, baking soda, and baking powder.
+• In a medium bowl, add flour, cinnamon, baking soda, baking powder, and salt.
 Whisk to combine and set aside.

 • In a large bowl, beat eggs with a whisk until yolks and whites are well blended and eggs are just lightly fluffy.